Tracking Affiliate Conversions in Google Ads

 • Offline Affiliate Conversion import in Google Ads via Google Sheet

-If you link to your own affiliate website(s) or use your own redirect URLs within tracking templates, our JS tag, WordPress plugin or Clickout API can automatically pick up the GCLIDs on session and click level, which will enable automated affiliate conversion integration in Google Ads.
+If you link to your own affiliate website(s) or use your own redirect URLs within tracking templates, our JS tag, WordPress plugin, or Clickout API can automatically pick up the GCLIDs on the session and click level, which will enable automated affiliate conversion integration in Google Ads.

-If you are using direct linking campaigns with affiliate links in the tracking templates, you can place the {gclid} variable in the SubID parameter of the affiliate link in order to directly track GCLIDs in the affiliate networks.
-We can then use these SubID values to either trigger conversion events via the Google Ads Tag or to generate offline conversion import sheets which can be accessed by Google Ads on a daily basis.
+Suppose you are using direct linking campaigns with affiliate links in the tracking templates.
+In that case, you can place the {gclid} variable in the SubID parameter of the affiliate link to directly track GCLIDs in the affiliate networks.
+We can then use these SubID values to either trigger conversion events via the Google Ads Tag or to generate offline conversion import sheets, which can be accessed by Google Ads daily.

 Direct Google Ads Integration

-With the direct Google Ads integration feature our system will pick up your GCLIDs and WBRAIDs when a user comes from a Google Ad campaign to your website.
+With the direct Google Ads integration feature, our system will pick up your GCLIDs and WBRAIDs when a user comes to your website from a Google Ad campaign.
 When the user clicks out on an affiliate link, our system will place a unique click ID in the SubID parameter of the affiliate link.
-Once the affiliate network reported back a sale or lead conversion, we will trace it back through the Click ID and use the session, click and conversion information to send it to your Google Ads Tag.
-Google Ads will then process and attribute the conversion within a couple of hours.
+Once the affiliate network reports a sale or lead conversion, we will trace it back through the Click ID and use the session, click, and conversion information to send it to your Google Ads Tag.
+Google Ads will then process and attribute the conversion within several hours.

-If you are making use of direct linking campaigns where you use the affiliate links as tracking templates, we can also set up an integration for you.
-Please get in contact with us if this is relevant to you, since we will have to make some slight customisations for it.
+If you are using direct linking campaigns where you use the affiliate links as tracking templates, we can also set up an integration for you.
+Please get in contact with us if this is relevant to you since we will have to make some slight customisations for it.

 This approach is quite similar to the direct integration.
-Our system will still pick up your GCLIDs, place a click ID and trace the conversion back to the session and click, but instead of sending the conversion data to Google Ads it will integrate it in Google Analytics.
-You can then link your Google Analytics and Google Ads accounts in order to import the transaction conversion action.
+Our system will still pick up your GCLIDs, place a click ID, and trace the conversion back to the session and click, but instead of sending the conversion data to Google Ads, it will integrate it into Google Analytics.
+You can then link your Google Analytics and Google Ads accounts to import the transaction conversion action.
 Google Analytics will then automatically push the relevant conversions to Google Ads.
-The attribution takes a little longer with this method but should still be finalised within 12 hours.
+The attribution takes a little longer with this method but should still be finalized within 12 hours.

 For this method you will require to follow 5 steps: